dxcv/q-trader/README.md

 # ********************** Features ************************************

 # ********************** Results *************************************
+Short trade SR Calculation should be based on original price.
+Daily open/close position is recommended for short trade.
+Then daily DR can be used for SR calculation

-# HH/LL Stop Loss is not better than % SL
+HH/LL Stop Loss is not better than % SL

-# Historical Results which were used for training cannot be trusted
-# Only Test Results can be trusted
+Historical Results which were used for training cannot be trusted Only Test Results can be trusted